-Key Decision 4: Talking About Sex - We have decided to include this in UKS2 but is only taught in Year 6 and parents are sent a letter prior to the unit with the option of withdrawal.
+Key Decision 4: Talking About Sex - We have decided to include this in UKS2 but is only taught in Year 6 and parents are sent a letter prior to the unit with the option of withdrawal from part 2.

 Key Decision 5: Talking About Pornography - We have decided NOT to teach this to any of our pupils.